-The scheduled meeting of members of the Board of Studies (BoS) of the Department of Forestry, Wildlife, and Environmental Sciences School of Studies of Natural Resources, Guru Ghasidas Vishwavidyalaya, Bilaspur was held on dated 03.07.2023 at 11:30 am in smart classroom to discuss and design the syllabus of B. Sc.
-(Forestry) 4 Years (8 semester) scheme as per NEP 2020 guidelines, M.Sc.
+The Board of Studies (BoS) meeting of Department of Forestry, Wildlife and Environmental Sciences, School of Studies of Natural Resources, Guru Ghasidas Vishwavidyalaya, Bilaspur was held on dated 03.07.2023 at 11:30 am in the smart classroom to discuss and design the syllabus of B. Sc.
+(Forestry) 4 Years (8 semesters) scheme as per NEP 2020 guidelines, M.Sc.
 Forestry and Environmental Sciences and Ph.
-D. course work curriculum and credit framework/ syllabus as per LOCF guidelines.
+D. coursework curriculum and credit framework/ syllabus as per LOCF guidelines.
 External Expert has joined the meeting through online mode.
 The following members of BOS were present in the meeting:-